yox92/SmartAction/README.md

     2. Within **0.2 s** double‑right‑click.
     3. The animation stops, and the kit is dropped in front of you.

-A detailed log is printed to the BepInEx console/log file under the `SmartAction` tag.
+A detailed log is printed to `SmartAction_log.txt` when cfg true.

 ---